Search for a tool

 How to decrypt Celestial alphabet/cipher?

-The decryption of the Celestial alphabet is a replacement of the celestial symbols/glyphs with a letter from the Hebrew alphabet.
-In order to obtain a word or a sentence in English, a transliteration is necessary, however, certain Hebrew characters do not have an equivalent in our Latin alphabet (such as ט or צ), and there are even letters Hebrew with several possible transliterations (like ג for C or G, י for I or J or even ו for F, V or U).
+This process is not always straightforward: certain Hebrew characters do not have an equivalent in our Latin alphabet (such as ט or צ), and there are even letters Hebrew with several possible transliterations (like ג for C or G, י for I or J or even ו for F, V or U).

 Example: char(1488)char(1504)char(1490)char(1492)char(1500)char(1497)char(1490) becomes אנגהליג or ANGELIC